 film blog

-Destination for educational insights on filmmaking, techniques, and the history of cinema.
+Destination for educational insights on filmmaking, techniques, and the broader history of cinema.
 This blog explores the art and science behind films, offering comprehensive analysis and perspective.
-Expand your understanding of the seventh art.

 The term Lynchian has become a shorthand to describe a unique blend of the mundane and the bizarre, where eerie undercurrents lie beneath everyday realities.
 Coined to encapsulate Lynch’s unparalleled approach to storytelling, the term not only applies to his own films and television...